 What are Long Term Assets?

-Long term assets are assets that a company uses in its production process and typically come with a useful life of more than one year.
-Such assets can also be considered to be “fixed assets” as they can contribute to a big portion of the company’s fixed costs associated with production.
-For example, an automobile manufacturer might consider factories to be their long term assets since they are at the core of the business’ production process.
+Long term assets are assets that a company uses in its production process and that typically come with a useful life of more than one year.
+Such assets can also be considered to be “fixed assets”, as they can contribute to a big portion of the company’s fixed costs associated with production.
+For example, an automobile manufacturer might consider factories to be long term assets since they are at the core of the business’ production process.

 Regardless of the company’s monthly or yearly output, the costs associated with running the factories do not fluctuate greatly and represent a significant portion of the company’s cost of goods sold (COGS).
-Thus, these factories would be treated as the company’s long term assets.
+Thus, these factories would be treated as long term assets.
 The assets also need to be depreciated over the course of their useful lives.
 In summary:

 As with most types of assets, long term assets needs to be depreciated over the course of their useful life.
-This is because a long-term asset is not expected to last the company an infinite amount of time.
-For example, in the automobile factory example, machines will become old and may experience breakdowns or fall victim to planned obsolescence.
+This is because a long term asset is not expected to last the company an infinite amount of time.
+In the automobile factory example, machines will become old and may experience breakdowns or fall victim to obsolescence.

 There are many ways that a company can depreciate its assets, such as the double-declining balance method, the units of production method, or the straight-line depreciation method.
-It is important to note that depreciation is not a cash expense and thus does not represent an additional expense for the company.
+It is important to note that depreciation is not considered a cash expense for the company.